-Blue Beacon International: Hangar for corporate aviation aircraft located north of the passenger terminal
+Blue Beacon International Hangar for corporate aviation aircraft located north of the terminal building

-Salina Aircraft Sales: Aircraft sales company
+Salina Aircraft Sales Aircraft sales company

-SLN has a very large industrial center with over 100 businesses.
-This Industrial activity is an economic benefit for Salina as it generates payroll and attracts other business to cluster in the industrial area, thus stimulating economic growth.
+SLN has a very large industrial center with over 100 businesses, that account for nearly 6,000 jobs.
+This industrial activity is an economic benefit for Salina as it generates payroll and attracts other businesses to cluster in the industrial area.
+As of 2018, the industrial center currently accounts for 41% of the gross regional product for Saline County.

 II.
-Airport Environment
+AIRPORT ENVIRONMENT

-The purpose of this training is to teach you the significant differences between driving on the airside of the airport (everything inside the perimeter fence) as opposed to driving in normal surroundings.
+The purpose of this training is to teach the significant differences between driving on the airside of the airport (everything inside of the perimeter fence) as opposed to driving in normal surroundings.
 The perimeter fence separates the airside from the landside activity.
-Airside activity is referred to as the Aircraft Operations Area and is further separated into non-movement and movement areas.
-You will have to become familiar with the airside environment and the difference between non-movement and movement areas within the AOA.
+The airside is referred to as the Aircraft Operations Area and is further separated into non-movement and movement areas.
+You will have to become familiar with the airside environment and the difference between non-movement and movement areas inside the AOA.